openMSL/sl-2-0-traffic-participant-model-repository-template/test/integration/002_integration_test_scenario/README.md

-# 002 Smoke Test Scenario
+# 002 Integration Test Scenario

 This test checks if the traffic participant model runs in a closed-loop simulation without any runtime errors.

 ## System Structure Definition

-The traffic participant model is connected both with the input and the output to the esmini FMU, as shown in the following image.
+The traffic participant model is connected both with the SensorView input and the TrafficUpdate output to the esmini FMU, as shown in the following image.

 <img alt="System Structure" src="system_structure.png" width="450">